linuxturtle/lunarg-packaging-scripts/README.md

       `<source package name>_<upstream version>-<debian version>_<build version>`
     - It assumes that the latest `debian/changelog` entry corresponds to (and has the same version string as) the previously mentioned release build tag.

+- **`build-sdk-release`**

+    This script reads the 'SDKs/common/config.json` file from the `LunarHub-Doc` repository, and checks to see if any of the described repositories have changed since the last package build.
+If so, it attempts to build the package with `build-package-from-commitid`.
+There are many hardcoded assumptions in this script, including where the local working directories for these git repositories are located, the structure of the `config.json` file, and the list of buildable packages.
+See the script for more details.

 - **`cowbuild-package-lunarg`**